-If the applicant's purpose of travel is one particular event defined in time, only one entry should be allowed for.
+If the applicant's purpose of travel is one particular event defined in time, only one entry should, in principle, be allowed for.
+However, due account must be taken of the 'cascade' rules, see point 8.4.3.1.

 Example: an Indonesian national wishes to travel to Greece to follow the basketball world championship which lasts 2 weeks.